location_on Melbourne

 Overview

 He believes in fostering long term relationships with clients, providing them commercially focussed advice.
 He works collaboratively with major corporate property developers and builders regarding commercial, residential and industrial properties, hotels and serviced apartments, and shopping centres.
+Through his work with the Uniting Church, Michael held the position of chair of UnitingCare lifeAssist, an organisation which assisted people with disabilities.

-Michael advises on property development, building and construction contracts, major infrastructure projects including key freight projects such as the inland ports in Victoria, the Building Act, planning issues, land management agreements, commercial leases, and stamp duty.
+Michael advises on property development, building and construction contracts, major infrastructure projects including key freight projects such as the inland ports in Victoria, the Building Act, land management agreements, commercial leases, and stamp duty.
 His expertise includes property joint ventures, economic entitlement issues, windfall gains tax, and he acts for developers in finance transactions.
 He also assists clients with dispute resolution and litigation.
 Clients appreciate his calm demeanour, as well as his ability to think laterally and to distil complex legal terminology into plain English.